JianZcar/zena/README.md

 sudo mokutil --list-enrolled
 ```

 `--sb-state` should report `SecureBoot enabled` once firmware is in User Mode and Secure Boot is active.
-Your kernel and module signatures will then be trusted if they were signed with the matching private key corresponding to the enrolled certificate.
+Your kernel and module signatures will then be trusted.

 ---